 If you’re going to fork out for a hotel, you might as well go big!
-This five-star bed and breakfast is certainly one of the most luxurious options in the area.
+This five-star bed and breakfast is certainly one of the most luxurious options in the area, and one of the coolest places to stay in Mendocino.
 It’s located right on the coast, giving you unbeatable views of the Pacific Ocean from the terrace.
 The on-site concierge will take care of everything for you — from tickets and local events to airport transfers and tour guides.

 The Redwoods area is an incredible place to spend some time hiking.
 But before we let you go, take a moment to get a rough idea of what to take on a hiking trip.